sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/security/settings.md

               # authenticator: basicauth   # No authentication
     ```

-2. Remove the `basicauth` extension from the service extensions list in the `config/otel-config.yaml` file:
+2. In the `config/otel-config.yaml` file, remove the `basicauth` extension from the service extensions list:

    ```yaml
    service: